 How to get a visa?

 You should apply for the e-Visa no less than one week in advance of the date you plan to enter Kenya.

-- At this point, you will be asked to upload a digital passport photograph (maximum size 500 pixels by 500 pixels).
+- You will be asked to upload a digital passport photograph (maximum size 500 pixels by 500 pixels).